 The Pra Somdej Bang Khun Prohm (Wat Mai Amataros) amulet.

+The clay has condensed and hardened and become shiny like a domino, from passage of time and atmospheric changes.
 This results in a very smooth surface, which reveals the various characteristics, tonal qualities and markings as well as particles of Muan Sarn present which are in extreme visible evidence.
-It could also be from the top of the pile which recieved less moisture from the Floods, and thus has a cleaner surface.

-Ru Khem are visible, as well as ‘Sanim Grapong’ – the red rust particles.
-The hardness of the amulet to the touch reveals its age to reach the Era of Somdej Dto.
-The downward curving lines of the lower double ‘Thaan Saem’ (split Dais) are a perfect example of the features sought after in a reference model.
+Ru Khem are visible in the rear faces of Pra Somdej Wat Bang Khun Prohm, as well as ‘Sanim Grapong’ – the red rust particles.
+The hardness of the amulet to the touch reveals its age.
+The downward curving lines of the lower double ‘Thaan Saem’ (split Dais model) are a perfect example of the features sought after in a reference model.
 The cracks are like deep crevices, showing the shrinkage factor of drying over long time periods.
 “Phiw Jantr’ – Moon surface.

 History records that, in the year of the Dragon 2411, Samian Tra Duang Tongoses made restoration work Wat Bang Khun Prohm Nai (Wat Mai Amataros), and renewed the temple along with the building of a new Chedi Stupa, in order to place Pra Somdej amulets, which Samian Tra Duang invited Jao Prakhun Somdej Pra Puttajarn (Toh) Prohmrangsri, of Wat Rakang Kositaram to place there, as well as to empower.
 The amulets were made in the Somdej Traditional formula of 84,000 pieces (same as the number of suttas of the Pra Tammakhant).